BROWNS CANYON NATIONAL MONUMENT

-Located 108 miles southwest of Denver, driving time: 2 hours
+Located 120 miles southwest of Denver; driving time: 2 1/2 hours

-This painstaking reconstruction of an old adobe fort and trading post takes visitors back to 1845 when Bent's was an important stop on the Santa Fe Trail.
+This painstaking reconstruction of an old adobe fort and trading post takes visitors back to 1845 when Bent's was an important stop along the Santa Fe Trail.
 Costumed interpreters demonstrate what life was like during the days of the mountain men.
+Visitors are free to walk the fort's ramparts or visit the blacksmith shop, trading post or the trapper's quarters.

 DON'T MISS: The fun living history interpreters who provide guided tours and demonstrations June 1 through September 1.

-Explore Curecanti National Recreation Area, Colorado's largest water area, made up of three lakes (Blue Mesa, Morrow Point and Crystal), all created by dams on the Gunnison River.
+Explore Curecanti National Recreation Area, Colorado's largest water area.
+Curecanti is made up of three lakes (Blue Mesa, Morrow Point and Crystal), all created by dams on the Gunnison River.
 Enjoy the starkly beautiful landscapes and water sports all summer long.

 DON'T MISS: The amazing Morrow Point Boat Tours through the upper Black Canyon within Curecanti.

 This astonishing natural wonder contains some of the highest inland sand dunes in the world.
-Located at the eastern edge of the San Luis Valley in southern Colorado, the Great Sand Dunes rise to heights of 800 feet/252 meters.
-You can walk, climb and even ski the dunes!
+Located at the eastern edge of the San Luis Valley in southern Colorado, the Great Sand Dunesrise to heights of 800 feet.
+The dunes change colors throughout the day, forming a dramatic and beautiful natural landscape, with the rugged Sangre de Cristo Mountains in the background.
+There is a visitor center and museum on the site, and you can walk, climb and even ski the dunes!

 DON'T MISS: The refreshing Medano Creek, where you can splash, swim and relax with the magnificent dunes all around.